 Fairfax India Appoints the Honourable Jason Kenney to Its Board of Directors

-TORONTO, May 11, 2023 (GLOBE NEWSWIRE) -- Fairfax India Holdings Corporation (“Fairfax India” or the “Company”) (TSX: FIH.U) announces that it has appointed the Honourable Jason Kenney as an independent director.
+TORONTO, May 11, 2023 (GLOBE NEWSWIRE) -- Fairfax India Holdings Corporation ("Fairfax India" or the "Company") FIH announces that it has appointed the Honourable Jason Kenney as an independent director.

 Mr. Kenney recently completed 25 years in public service, both at the federal and provincial levels of government.
 He served in the Canadian Parliament for two decades, including as Minister of Citizenship, Immigration and Multiculturalism; Minister of Employment and Social Development; Minister of National Defence and Chair of the Cabinet Operations Committee.
 In 2019, Mr. Kenney won a large majority mandate to become the eighteenth Premier of Alberta.
 As a federal minister, Mr. Kenney travelled to India on several occasions, playing a key role in strengthening Canada-India relations and expanding the Government of Canada's footprint in India.
 Mr. Kenney is the recipient of a number of awards and honours, including two honourary doctorates.